 It is clear that we cannot stay close to the Paris Agreement's 1.50C trajectory without significant cuts in methane emission (45% by 2030) and without significantly reducing consumption and production of animal products.
-As we have shown in this report, dietary shift and better production practices have largely been overlooked in the policy debates due to the power of the farm lobbies, especially huge The New Merchants of Doubt | Conclusion and Recommendations | 184 meat and dairy corporations that profit from the status quo.
-A recent survey of 210 climate scientists and food and agriculture experts has shown that they believe that the emissions from livestock must peak by 2025 in high- and middle-income countries (later for low-income countries) and be cut globally by 50% by 2030.
-1324
+As we have shown in this report, dietary shift and better production practices have largely been overlooked in the policy debates due to the power of the farm lobbies, especially huge meat and dairy corporations that profit from the status quo.
+A recent survey of 210 climate scientists and food and agriculture experts has shown that they believe that the emissions from livestock must peak by 2025 in high- and middle-income countries (later for low-income countries) and be cut globally by 50% by 2030.1324